 Paleo Diet 7-Day Meal Plan: The Bottom Line

-The paleo diet is a great way to eat because it’s based on how Stone Age people would have eaten.
-It can help you lose weight, reduce your diabetes risk, and even lower blood pressure if you stick with it!
+The paleo diet is a way to eat that’s based on how Stone Age people would have eaten.
+It might help you lose weight, reduce your diabetes risk, and even lower blood pressure if you stick with it!
 One of the most important tools to help you stick with this type of eating plan is having a meal plan from the start.
 Plan out what types of food you’ll be allowed to eat as well as what to avoid so it will be easier to shop and cook as needed.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!